 - If you fail a section that you are required to pass, you must retake it.

 Would a study-buddy help?
 Join one of our Study Groups!

 Work with fellow candidates to go through the material, get prepped for your presentation and keep motivated!
 Our Study Groups run several times a year, are entirely virtual and only require you to have submitted your application and rationals.
-Click here for info on an upcoming group.
+To get updates on the next Study Group, email .

 The aim of this section is to ensure RGDs work professionally with their clients and understand the fundamental principles of operating a business in Canada.